 - For insomnia: melatonin, quetiapine, clonidine, perhaps trazodone.

-- For acute agitation: haloperidol, olanzapine, ketamine.
+- For acute agitation: haloperidol, olanzapine.

 - For sedation: dexmedetomidine, propofol, possibly quetiapine.

 - Benzodiazepines should generally be restricted to the following situations: